awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 ------
 #### [ Managed nodes – Linux ]

+   You can create the nodes with or without a launch template\.
+A launch template allows for greater customization, to include the ability to deploy a custom AMI\.

-   Create your Amazon EKS cluster and Linux nodes with the following command\.
+   Create your Amazon EKS cluster and Linux nodes **without** a launch template with the following command\.
 Replace the example *values* with your own values\.
 You can replace *`us-west-2`* with any Amazon EKS [supported Region](https://docs.aws.amazon.com/general/latest/gr/eks.html#eks_region)\.

 **Important**
 Amazon EKS nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 instance prices\.
 For more information, see [Amazon EC2 pricing](https://aws.amazon.com/ec2/pricing/)\.